romkatv/zsh-bin/README.md

 No manual entry for zsh
 ```

-The easiest solution for problems of this kind is to follow installation instructions.
-If you cannot
+The easiest solution for problems of this kind is to follow the installation instructions.
+If you
-or don't want to, improvise.
+cannot or don't want to, improvise.